1900

 It was the great stupid act of European suicide.

-Until 1914, Europe had had centuries of being the centre of the world
+Until 1914, Europe had had 500 years of being the centre of the world

 - the birthplace of science and the heart of all human knowledge.